 Minority Rights Group International (MRG) Deputy Director, Claire Thomas, writes this opinion piece for the Thomson Reuters News Foundation.+ LEARN MORE

 First language/s: Spanish

-Latinos have lived in what is now the south-western USA for centuries but there are now large groups in every urban centre.
-Since the 1990s, growing numbers of Latinos have also settled in south and south-east USA.
-Between 1990 and 2000, North Carolina, Georgia and Alabama and Mississippi, have experienced the biggest increase in Latino population, estimated at 393.9 per cent, 299.6 per cent, 207.9 per cent and 148.4 per cent, respectively.
+Latinos have lived in what is now the south-western United States (US) for centuries but there are now large groups in every urban centre.
+Since the 1990s, growing numbers of Latinos have also settled in south and south-east US.

 In the early 1960s, unsuccessful efforts were made to reclaim the lands guaranteed in the Treaty of Guadalupe Hidalgo.
 The United Farm Workers union, led by Cesar Chávez, mounted innovative and effective campaigns against low wages, abuse and pesticide contamination of Mexican American workers in the fruit and vegetable farms of California.
 Later in the 1960s, the Chicano movement was born.
 Chicano, once a pejorative for ‘Mexicano’, was used by high school and college students in the barrios of California as a symbol of defiance against discrimination.
 The Chicano youth movement – including the militant Brown Berets – began to unite the barrios for improved living conditions, bilingual education and cultural pride.
 The movement led to an upsurge in cultural activity and new national organizations like the National Council of La Raza and the Mexican American Legal Defense and Education Fund.
 The Southwest Voter Registration and Education Project helped to increase Latino participation in elections, leading to a small increase in Latino representation.